Valrravn/teamcity-samples-core-concepts/README.md

   }
   ```

   You can configure how TeamCity handles failed upstream builds.
 By default, it runs downstream builds but marks them with a build problem.
-For example, if Config D fails, the entire "D → E → Build All" chain appears as failed.
+Since Config D always fails, the entire "D → E → Build All" chain appears as failed.
 In this example, the "D → E" dependency is customized: Config E does not inherit the failure from Config D, so its status is based solely on its own build results.

   ```
   dependencies {